 Some of our active local projects are:

-- Fairy Prion colony protection at St Clair.
+- Fairy Prion colony protection on the St Clair cliffs.

-- Refencing and predator proofing at Moores Bush.
+- Tree releasing, weed and predator control at Moores Bush.

 In addition, we support the kereru recovery programme in Dunedin.